MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-3d-models-for-use-in-the-windows-mixed-reality-home.md

 The [Windows Mixed Reality home](navigating-the-windows-mixed-reality-home.md) is the starting point where users land before launching applications.
 You can design your application for Windows Mixed Reality **immersive headsets** to leverage a [3D model as an app launcher](implementing-3d-app-launchers.md) and to allow [3D deep links to be placed into the Windows Mixed Reality home from within your app](implementing-3d-deep-links-for-your-app-in-the-windows-mixed-reality-home.md).
 This article outlines the guidelines for creating 3D models compatible with the Windows Mixed Reality home.

+>[!NOTE]
-**Note:** 3D models in the Windows Mixed Reality home are not currently available for use on HoloLens.
+>3D models in the Windows Mixed Reality home are not currently available for use on HoloLens.

 ## Modeling guidelines